C3nsoreD/C3nsoreD/README.md

 ### Hi there 👋,

 Welcome to my page, here you'll find the various projects that I work on.
-Currently there work being done @meSeven.
+Currently there work being done @mE7.

 I enjoy working on backend systems mostly in Go, and learning.